BISP 8171 Biometric Payment System 2025

 FAQs

-1. How can I find out if I qualify for biometric payments?
+1. How can I check if I am eligible for biometric payment?

-2. What should I do if my fingerprint is rejected by the biometric machine?
+2. What should I do if my fingerprint is rejected?